pritharai/PujabBulls/PunjabBulls/SEO_PAGE_PUBLISHING_GUIDE.md

 2. Click `Create Page`
 3. Fill the SEO page form
 4. Copy the generated code
-5. Paste it into `src/seo/generatedPages.js`
+5. Paste it into `PunjabBulls/src/seo/generatedPages.js`
-6. Commit and push to GitHub
+6. run `npm run dev` command and check page loads (It will load if everything is correct)
-7. Deploy the frontend
+7. Commit and push to GitHub
-8. Check that the page appears live
+8. Deploy the frontend (happens automatically if above steps are correct)
-9. Check that the page appears in `sitemap.xml`
+9. run `npm run dev` command and check that the page appears live
 10. Request indexing for the new URL in Google Search Console

 ## Before You Start